yunfeixie233/TextArena/textarena/envs/games/Golf/README.md

-# GolfEnv Environment Documentation
+# Golf Environment Documentation

 ## Overview
-**GolfEnv** simulates the 6-card version of the classic card game *Golf*.
+**Golf** simulates the 6-card version of the classic card game *Golf*.
 Players are each dealt a 2×3 grid of face-down cards, and take turns drawing from the deck or discard pile to swap and reveal cards in their grid.
 The objective is to minimize your score by forming low-value combinations and vertical pairs (which cancel out).

 The game ends when all players have all 6 of their cards revealed.
 The player with the lowest total score wins the round.